 This (Portfolio) menu is best understood when evaluated in its current order:

-Today the information game remains the same although the data survives on servers accessible via digital devices in various formats (spreadsheets, pdf's, emails, etc.) If your only interaction with information and technology consist of pictures, short hand text and consuming (as oppose to monetize distribution) entertaining videos of any length, you are utilizing the 5% of this revolution considered as the "Show".
+Today the information game remains the same although the data survives on servers accessible via digital medium in various formats (spreadsheets, pdf's, emails, etc.) If consumption is your only interaction with information and technology consisting of pictures and short hand text (as oppose to monetize distribution) of entertaining videos of any length, you are utilizing the 5% of this revolution considered as the "Show".
 Organization (the structure or arrangement of related or connected items) of ones' digital data is the other 95%, the "Business".

 Data properly stored and accessible via mobile device, deed, title, stocks, bonds, accounts, insurance, receipts; if its of any importance, value or exchangeable how quickly can you access this digital data anywhere in the world.
 The empire once built of paper is currently under reconstruction and digitally rising through the clouds (on a network server in a building of course) which takes on many shapes and forms.

 The challenge of participating in the current shifting market (an area in which a demand for a particular commodity or service dealings are conducted) is understanding how to use the current technology for the business of oneself and the positive, collective growth and order of a new world.

 Data (facts and statistics) is valuable.
 When is specific data of value?
 How does one recognize and extract the value from data?
 Each time an item, any item (intellectual property included) is exchanged, a tally (a record of a score or amount) is kept; name, location, date, time, intrinsic value (a receipt).
 Bottom lines are the result of tallies taken over the course of three and twelve month intervals.